 The class GenericStateMachine is the underlying machinery of stateful testing in Hypothesis.
 Chances are you will want to use the rule based stateful testing for most things, but the generic state machine functionality can be useful e.g. if you want to test things where the set of actions to be taken is more closely tied to the state of the system you are testing.
+For example, here we use stateful testing as a sort of link checker, to test hypothesis.works for broken links or links that use HTTP instead of HTTPS.

 '''

-class hypothesis.stateful.GenericStateMachine
+from hypothesis.stateful import GenericStateMachine

+import hypothesis.strategies as st

+from requests_html import HTMLSession

 '''